iitjee/SteppinsMachineLearning/Tree Based Models/00 Intro.md

 - Decision Tree Learning Algorithms (Build a single decision tree)
 - Ensemble Learning Algorithms      (Build multiple decision trees and combine their results)

+Choose an attribute/feature that divides the training data into homogenous subsets. <br>
+Attributes are
+- Vowel-ending?
+Leads to more homogenous subsets
+- Begins with K?
+Leads to nonhomogenous subsets Therefore first attribute in the decision tree would be 'Vowel-Ending'

+How to Measure Homogenuity?
+- Information Gain
+- Gini Impurity